How to Discover Your Authentic Self

 Authenticity is a journey.
 Most people don’t unlearn their faulty beliefs overnight, especially if they were formed as a way of surviving.
 So, keep asking the questions, hang out with people who make you feel safe, and face your fears.
 In time you’ll discover that you are perfectly good just as you are; so good that you don’t need to pretend to be anyone else.

-https://www.wiseism.com/how-to-discover-your-authentic-self/https://www.wiseism.com/wp-content/uploads/Who-am-I.jpghttps://www.wiseism.com/wp-content/uploads/Who-am-I.jpgWise Livingauthentic self,authenticity,be yourself,how can i be myself,how do i find out how i am,how to be authentic,how to discover your authentic self,self discovery,who am iA therapist once told me to be more authentic.
+http://www.wiseism.com/how-to-discover-your-authentic-self/http://www.wiseism.com/wp-content/uploads/Who-am-I.jpghttp://www.wiseism.com/wp-content/uploads/Who-am-I.jpgWise Livingauthentic self,authenticity,be yourself,how can i be myself,how do i find out how i am,how to be authentic,how to discover your authentic self,self discovery,who am iA therapist once told me to be more authentic.
 I left that session baffled; I was clueless about who I was.
 In my 20s, I’d been given the diagnosis officially reserved for people who have no idea who they are: Borderline Personality Disorder.
 People trot out the advice: “Just...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
 I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism

 Leave a Reply